Having just returned from one of 20+ journeys since my dream of exploring Tasmania actually came true, it does still feel just that…a dream!

 She said the camps up here are closed for winter but the gates aren’t locked so just nudge the gate with your car and it will open, so on we went to our very own campgrounds shimmering in a sunset snowy paradise.
 We spent 3 hours trying to get a fire going with everything we had, the wood was too damp and the temp was down around -7C with a ‘feels like’ temp of -15C so we poured diesel on the fire to stay warm and continued to do so until bed.
 We boiled water for the hot water bottles, popped several hand warmers and wished each other good luck.
 I woke after a very restless night’s sleep to see 5+ inches of snow over everything including Cameron’s swag.
 The landscape around us was incredibly beautiful however our camp looked like we were inside of an esky so prior to calling out to Cam I was a little concerned if he’d answer back at all.
 The first comments were “that was the coldest night’s sleep I will ever have in my life”.

 We packed up our gear without any gloves, which was painfully cold.
 Once done, we made our way along the winter wonderland roads to the glowing pit stop for warmth and breakfast.
 We walked in with smiles ear to ear having just survived a night in the freezing temperatures, something not easy to find back in Western Australia.

-On this adventure to Tasmania we found that there wasn’t a huge amount of opportunities to venture off-road compared to mainland Australia.
-With a large portion of the island being National Parks the small tracks sneaking off to some amazing camp sites are limited, however the ones we did find will put any 4wd to the test.
+On this adventure to Tasmania, we found that there weren’t a huge amount of opportunities to venture off-road compared to mainland Australia.
+With a large portion of the island being National Parks the small tracks sneaking off to some amazing campsites are limited, however, the ones we did find will put any 4wd to the test.
 The Cooper ST Maxx handled really well in both snow and the extremely muddy conditions we found ourselves in.